 At this step, things get exciting because you’re about to lay out your offer to the potential customer.
 It is time to close the deal and secure that commitment from the customer.

 Be sure to take a moment to review your pricing, address any remaining concerns, and make a tailored sales proposal that hits all the right notes.
-You want to show them exactly how your solution can solve their problems and make their lives better.
+You want to show them exactly how your solution can solve their problems and improve their lives.

 But hey, let’s not forget about addressing their concerns.
 If they have any doubts or objections, tackle them head-on in your proposal.
 Offer solutions or alternatives to ease their worries.

-Here’s your key ingredient for this stage – your Unique Selling Proposition (USP).
+Your key ingredient for this stage is your Unique Selling Proposition (USP).

 It’s the standout feature that sets you apart from the crowd!
 Make sure to keep it concise and catchy, with a tagline that clearly communicates why you’re the top choice.